Section 405 National Priority Safety Program

 Requirements and Funding

 Each program is authorized as a separate section or tier within Section 405, and each has its own eligibility criteria.
 States must satisfy the eligibility criteria of each tier in order to receive funding for that tier.
-States must submit their Section 405 applications on July 1 as part of the consolidated application process.
+States must submit their Section 405 applications on August 1 as part of the annual grant application process.

-For exact dollar amounts, funding charts by fiscal year can be found on the Federal Grant Programs page under "Highway Safety Funding."
+For exact dollar amounts, funding charts by Federal Fiscal Year can be found on the Federal Grant Programs page under "Highway Safety Funding."

 Section 405(b): Occupant Protection

 13% of Section 405 funds are earmarked for occupant protection incentive grants.
-States have to satisfy a maintenance of effort requirement and provide a 20% matching share.
+States have to provide a 20% matching share.
 There are two types of grants: high belt use (90%+) and low belt use (below 90%).
-High belt use states must have an occupant protection plan, participate in national mobilizations, have an active network of child restraint inspection stations and maintain a sufficient number of CPS technicians.
+High belt use states must have an occupant protection plan, participate in national mobilizations, have an active network of child restraint inspection stations and maintain a sufficient number of Child Passenger Safety (CPS) technicians.
 Low belt use states have to satisfy these criteria plus three out of six more.
-Under the FAST Act, High belt use states now may use up to 100 percent of their funds for any purpose under Section 402.
+High belt use states now may use up to 100% of their funds for any purpose under Section 402.
+However, all states must use 10% of funding to implement programs to provide child passenger safety programs among low-income and underserved populations.

 Section 405(c): State Traffic Safety Information System Improvements

 14.5% of Section 405 funds are earmarked for traffic records incentive grants.
-States have to satisfy a maintenance of effort requirement and provide a 20% matching share.
-Eligible states have to have a Traffic Records Coordinating Committee, a designated traffic records coordinator, an assessment within the last five years and a traffic records strategic plan.
-States would also have to show quantifiable progress in improving their traffic records systems according to six specific measures.
+States have to provide a 20% matching share.
+Eligible states must have a Traffic Records Coordinating Committee, a designated traffic records coordinator and a traffic records strategic plan.
+States also must show quantifiable progress in improving their traffic records systems according to six specific measures.
+States may use grant funds to improve core traffic safety databases by collecting key data, purchasing necessary equipment, improving compatibility and interoperability, traffic data research and training, and adoption of the Model Minimum Uniform Crash Criteria (MMUCC).

 Section 405(d): Impaired Driving Countermeasures

-52.5% of Section 405 funds are earmarked for impaired driving incentive grants to reduce the risk of driving under the influence of alcohol, drugs or a combination of the two.
-There is a maintenance of effort requirement and states would have to provide a 20% matching share.
+53% of Section 405 funds are earmarked for impaired driving incentive grants to reduce the risk of driving under the influence of alcohol, drugs or a combination of the two.
+States have to provide a 20% matching share.
 All states receive funds under this tier.
-They are divided into low-, medium-, and high-range states based on the most recent three years of FARS data.
+They are divided into low-, medium-, and high-range states based on the most recent three years of Fatality Analysis Reporting System (FARS) data.
 Low-range states do not have to satisfy specific eligibility requirements.
 The requirements increase for the other two types of states.
 Low-range states have more flexibility in the use of funds than medium- or high-range states and may use up to 50% of the funds for any Section 402 purpose, in addition to qualifying by having an interlock program.
+The IIJA clarified the authorization to use grant funds for a range of impaired driving testing, training and technologies.

 Section 405(e): Distracted Driving